probgen2026/probgen2026.github.io/about.md

 key: page-about
 ---

-Registration is not open yet, but when it is, you will be able to register here.
-Registration will include some meals but will not include lodging.
-More information will be posted here when it is available.
+Registration is now open!
+Please use the following two links to register and submit an abstract.
+Please make sure to use both links if you to attend and present.

+1) You can <a href="https://na.eventscloud.com/850597">register here.</a> This registration includes some meals but will not include lodging.
+Registration will close on January 31st, 2026.

+2) You can <a href="https://docs.google.com/forms/d/e/1FAIpQLSfUJU4PwPVuddRCyu2bK9GcOK0TRcsmXV7qHD37P2ya7rrSqA/viewform?usp=dialog">submit an abstract here.</a> Abstract submission will close on January 15th, 2026.